 Legal practitioners may apply to be granted a Patent of Precedence under Section 174 of the Legal Services Regulation Act 2015.
 A grant of a Patent of Precedence allows a solicitor or barrister to use the title of Senior Counsel.
-Please note that applications are currently closed.
-When applications are invited, this page will provide details on how to apply to the Advisory Committee on the grant of Patents of Precedence which makes recommendations to Government.
+On this page you can find out how to apply to the Advisory Committee on the grant of Patents of Precedence which makes recommendations to Government.
 Applications for the 2021 process closed on 5 February 2021.
 This page will be further updated when the process for 2022 opens.

 Applications are now open for solicitors and barristers to apply to the Advisory Committee on the grant of Patents of Precedence to use the title of Senior Counsel.

 The Advisory Committee has established the criteria – as set out in the objectives in section 173(2) of the Act – to be met by a legal practitioner in order for a recommendation to be made by the Advisory Committee to the Government that a Patent of Precedence be granted to him or her.